Teldu/Virtual_Instrument/README.md

 If these requirements are fulfilled, you should be able to run it with play button at top left (Build and run current scheme)

-Other notes/Known Issues:
-- EQ/Effects checkboxes not functioning